 Clarion is a very small city located in the state of Iowa.
 With a population of 2,749 people and just one neighborhood, Clarion is the 185th largest community in Iowa.

-When you are in Clarion, you'll notice that it is more blue-collar than most other communities in America.
-46.48% of Clarion’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Clarion is a blue-collar town, with 46.48% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Clarion is a city of professionals, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Clarion who work in farm management occupations (9.52%), office and administrative support (7.25%), and management occupations (7.04%).

 You will also find that a lot of people in Clarion work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.